Assisting individuals with severe mental illness, including those with significant common mental illness (but not simply distressed by circumstances).

 These limits are shown on the map below:

 Please use our form on the right ⇒

 Applications should contain the following information:

-- Client’s name and address or postcode – sufficient for us to confirm that they live in our area
+- Client’s name and postcode – for us to confirm eligibility

 - Diagnosis and treatment